Ready to find stocks with high relative volume?

-The normal volume is now compared to the current volume to get the Relative Volume.
+We now compared the normal volume to the current volume to get the Relative Volume.

 If the relative volume is above two or more, the stock is currently active.

-Active stocks are good for short term traders because something is happening to them.
+Active stocks are excellent for short-term traders because something is happening to them.

 It might be possible that a catalyst is present.

-For example, when JP Morgan buys a stock, then the relative volume can suddenly increase.
+For example, when JP Morgan buys a stock, then the relative volume can skyrocket.

-The increase can give a possible buy signal and may also attract many traders.
+The increase can give a buy signal and may also attract many traders.